Function-Correcting Codes for Insertion-Deletion Channel: Function-Correcting Codes for Insertion-Deletion Errors

 \end{corollary}

-The next lemma is derived from the proof of \cite[Lemma 1]{hayashi2020list} by assuming the existence of a common binary super-sequence $v$ of length $N$ for all codewords in the binary insdel code, and setting $t_D = 0$ (number of deletions) and $t_I = N - n$ (number of insertions), where $n$ is the length of the codewords. \begin{lemma} \cite{hayashi2020list} Let \( C \subseteq \mathbb{F}_2^r \) be a code of minimum insdel distance \( d \) and size $M$.
-Suppose that there exists \( v \in \mathbb{F}_2^N \) that contains every codeword in \( C \) as a subsequence, then
+The next lemma is derived from the proof of \cite[Lemma 1]{hayashi2020list} by assuming the existence of a common binary supersequence $v$ of length $N$ for all codewords in the binary insdel code, and setting $t_D = 0$ (number of deletions) and $t_I = N - n$ (number of insertions), where $n$ is the length of the codewords.